rumca-js/Internet-Places-Database/README.md

 # Files

-Data are distributed in test.zip file, split with 50MB parts.
+Data are distributed in internet.zip file, split with 50MB parts.

 To use it, you have to unpack it.

-The result test.db database file can be viewed using any nosql browser / program.
+The result internet.db database file can be viewed using any sqlite browser / program.

 Each link contains a set of attributes, like:
  - title